Applying for Commercial Loans – Mistakes Businesses Should Avoid

 - Show how you’re improving financially: If your business has had financial setbacks, show the bank how you’re overcoming them.
 Have you recently reduced debt, increased sales, or implemented cost-saving measures?
 These actions demonstrate financial responsibility.

-- Provide business projections: If your business is new or just starting your historical financial data may not be strong.
-However, providing detailed financial projections based on realistic assumptions can show the lender that you have a plan to become profitable in the future.
+- Provide business projections: If your business is starting to grow, your historical financial data may not be strong.
+However, providing detailed financial projections based on realistic assumptions can show the lender that you have a smart plan to become profitable in the future.

 - Use accounting software or hire an accountant: If your business finances are messy or you’re not comfortable handling them yourself, consider using accounting software or hiring an accountant to organise everything properly before submitting it to the lender.